mob-group/lilac-benchmarks/README.md

-# Sparsity

-Sparsity is a collection of benchmarks that can be used to evaluate the performance of sparse linear algebra implementations.
+Benchmarks for evaluating the performance of sparse linear algebra implementations.
 The code in this repository is taken from open source benchmark suites, real world chemical simulation software, and simulated workloads from other problem domains.

+Results from these benchmarks appear in the following paper:

+* [**Automatically Harnessing Sparse Acceleration**][cc] (CC 2020)

-# Building Sparsity
+# Building

 The benchmarks in this package must be built and run separately using their own build systems.